Department of Women, Gender, and Sexuality Graduate Student Handbook

 The University requires all applicants, international or domestic, to demonstrate English proficiency for admission to any graduate program at KU.
 There are three ways to prove English proficiency:

-• Declaration of native speaker status on the online application for graduate study.
+Declaration of native or native-like speaker status on the online application for graduate study.

-• Graduation with a baccalaureate degree (or higher) earned in residence from an accredited English-medium U.S. college or university or a college or university in the United Kingdom, Australia, New Zealand, Ireland, English-speaking province of Canada, or an English-speaking Caribbean country, with instruction conducted in English.
+Graduation with a baccalaureate degree (or higher) earned in residence from an accredited English-medium college or university or an accredited college or university in the United States.
 Degrees earned online may not be used to verify English proficiency.
 Note: this option is not sufficient for employment as a Graduate Teaching Assistant.

 Related Policies and Forms: